 Only hours after the tragic loss of the Pere Charles a monster wave hit the wooden-hulled Honeydew II from Kinsale which was fishing off the coast of Waterford at Mine Head, she sank within minutes.
 Conditions of storm force 10 were recorded off the west Waterford coast that night, with waves as high as 18m.

 Former RTÉ News Correspondent Damien Tiernan (now with WLR FM) tells the story of the seven men who lost their lives off the coast of Ireland and speaks to the loved ones left behind by the double tragedy.

-Despite extensive searches, including a number of dives by the Naval Service and an exhaustive combing of the seashore by hundreds of volunteers, none of the bodies of the seven fishermen was ever found.
+Despite extensive searches, including a number of dives by the Naval Service and an exhaustive combing of the seashore by hundreds of volunteers, none of the bodies of the seven fishermen were ever found.

 RTE’s south east correspondent Damien Tiernan who reported on the tragedies wrote a book titled ‘Souls of the Sea’ (which is available from Amazon) as a memorial to the missing men.

 The Pere Charles written by Frank Walsh and sung by Pat Comerford